POL 11.35.01 - Code of Student Conduct

 All students at North Carolina State University (NC State) are responsible for conducting themselves in a manner that helps enhance an environment of learning in which the rights, dignity, worth, and freedom of each member of the academic community are respected.
 Violations of campus or University policies, rules or regulations, or federal, state, or local law may result in a violation of the Code of Student Conduct and imposition of sanctions.

-This Code of Student Conduct (Code) establishes the expectations for student conduct in the University community.
-The Code, therefore, proscribes the types of behavior that adversely affects the University community, and the resulting actions that may be taken to both educate students about behavioral expectations and to protect NC State’s community.
-This Code and its accompanying Student Disciplinary Procedures describe the process to be followed when a student has been charged with a violation of the Code.
+This Code of Student Conduct (Code) establishes the expectations for student conduct in the university community.
+The Code, therefore, proscribes the types of behavior that adversely affects the university community, and the resulting actions that may be taken to both educate students about behavioral expectations and to protect NC State’s community.
+This Code and its accompanying regulation, NCSU REG 11.35.02 – Student Discipline Procedures describe the process to be followed when a student has been charged with a violation of the Code.

 NC State embraces and strives to uphold the freedoms of expression and speech guaranteed by the First Amendment of the U.S. Constitution and the North Carolina Constitution.
-The University has the right under appropriate circumstances to regulate the time, place, and manner of exercising these and other constitutionally protected rights.
+The university has the right under certain circumstances to regulate the time, place, and manner of exercising these and other constitutionally protected rights.

 2. DEFINITIONS